You are here

-Continue to let Chris know what your needs are and he will work to develop a more specific time for focused support related to child find activities, as requested.
-Send Child Find Questions to Chris Miller, Child Find Specialist.
+Continue to let CDE know what your needs are and we will work to develop a more specific time for focused support related to child find activities, as requested.
+Send Child Find questions to Mary Morin.

 Will our school district receive our current base allocation of preschool positions, including any positions returned in the current school year, next fall for the 20-21 school year?